One of my best friends had a baby recently and she asked me what I think about using coconut oil for your baby.

 Once your baby grows his first teeth, you can use a soft baby tooth brush and brush the teeth and gums with a natural baby toothpaste that contains coconut oil.

-And now some coco relaxation & skin care tips for you!
+And now some coco relaxation tips for you

-As you can see, there are some good ways to use coconut oil for your baby.
+As you can see, there are many good ways to use coconut oil for your baby.
 But let’s not forget about the mamas!

 With all the care for your baby and getting used to your new life, it can be challenging to keep up with your own self-care routine.